devluz/UnityEditorQuitBug/README.md

 1. Open the unity project
 2. start the "startscene"
-3. Either attach the debugger at the start and walk trough the NativePlugin.cs or run the example and attach the debugger after it and press the pause buggon
+3. Either attach the debugger at the start and walk trough the NativePlugin.cs or run the example and attach the debugger after it and press the pause button
 4. Unity and visual studio will crash